 Daily life is filled with tasks.
 Most mornings, for example, you'll need to get dressed, pack your things, and then travel from one place to another.
 Your day at work or school will be filled with tasks to complete.
 Even keeping up with friends, relaxing, or going to bed includes some tasks if you look closely.

 Automating Tasks

 We want to complete most tasks quickly, easily, and reliably.
-One important way we do this is by identifying step-by-step processes that we know work well.
-The steps to tie your shoes or the steps of a recipe are examples of processes we use to help us effectively take care of everyday tasks.
+One important way we do this is by identifying step-by-step

 By asobuno (Own work) [CC BY-SA 3.0], via Wikimedia Commons